Matt-DESTROYER/CDN/JS/DOMLib/Demos/Hello World/README.md

 });
 ```

 And we're done!
-Hopefully this tutorial has introduced you to `DOMLib`.
+Hopefully this simple tutorial has shown you some of the benefits of using `DOMLib`.
 If you feel like you haven't completely understood something or want to know more about the library you can check the [documentation](https://github.com/Matt-DESTROYER/CDN/blob/main/JS/DOMLib/README.md) or contact me by leaving a comment [here](https://replit.com/@MattDESTROYER/DOMLib-Demo-Hello-World?v=1).
 Feel free to contact me with feedback about either the tutorial or library, I'd love to know if there is a feature or tool you'd like to see added to/integrated in the library.

 > A live demo of the website built with this code is available [here](https://domlib-demo-hello-world.mattdestroyer.repl.co/).